 Regular expression matching is performed in a case-sensitive manner.
 To match any case letters, you can use something similar to the following:

-Or match in a case-insensitive fashion using the i modifier.
+Or match in a case-insensitive manner using the i modifier.
 For example:

 Backend Discovery Rules

-For an example of a JDBC backend regular expression, see the section JDBC with complex URLs in JDBC Exit Points for Java.
+For an example of a JDBC backend regular expression, see the section JDBC with complex URLs in Example JDBC Backend Configuration.

 You can find resources for testing your own regular expressions at http://www.regexplanet.com/advanced/java/index.html.
-This site include a regular expression test pages for many language engines, including Java, JS, .NET, PHP and more.
+There you can find regular expression test pages for many language engines, including Java, JS, .NET, PHP and more.